KristianMischke/KeepingBlessingHill/_posts/2018-08-13-willpower-or-passion.md

 something; that it’s not more willpower that makes writers go to their little rooms and write:

-“What impels the writer is a deep love for and respect for language, for literary forms, for books.
-It’s a privilege to muck about in sentences all morning.”
+> What impels the writer is a deep love for and respect for language, for literary forms, for books.
+It’s a privilege to muck about in sentences all morning.

 What do I care passionately about?
 Gardening?
 Yes.
 Writing?
 Yes.
 It is my privilege to live in a place where I may keep a garden and have a room of my own